Marcellis/mad-codelabs/docs/level2-example/level2-example.md

    private lateinit var binding: ActivityMainBinding
 ```

-Using the Kotlin method `arrayListOf<Reminder>` an ArrayList of type Reminder is initialized.
+Using the Kotlin method `arrayListOf<Reminder>` an ArrayList of type `Reminder` is initialized.
-This list is given as a parameter when initializing the ReminderAdapter.
+This list is given as a parameter when initializing the `ReminderAdapter`.

 ``` kotlin
 override fun onCreate(savedInstanceState: Bundle?) {